Amjad Ahtesham Sayed

-Amjad Ahtesham Sayed (born 21 January 1961) was an Indian Judge.
-He is the former Chief Justice of Himachal Pradesh High Court and Judge of Bombay High Court.
+Amjad Ahtesham Sayed (born 21 January 1961) is a former Indian judge.
+He served as a former Chief Justice of Himachal Pradesh High Court and Judge of Bombay High Court.

 Career

-He was born on 21 January 1961.
-He obtained a bachelor's degree in Law from Bombay University in the year 1984.
+Justice Sayed was born on 21 January 1961.
+He obtained a bachelor's degree in Law from Bombay University in 1984.
 He was elevated as an Additional Judge of Bombay High Court on 11 April 2007 and made Permanent Judge on 9 April 2007.
 He was appointed as Chief Justice of Himachal Pradesh High Court on 23 June 2022.
-He was retired on 20 January 2023.
+He retired on 20 January 2023.